gpnlab/ccgpn/docs/docs/index.md

 aws_secret_access_key=myprojectsecretkey
 ```
 You can add the profile name when initialising a project; assuming no
-applicable environment variables are set, the profile credentials will be used
+applicable environment variables are set, the default profile credentials will
-by default.
+be used.

 Finally, a handy code snippet to get the standard file-system location for the
 `data` folder: